Skip to content

 • Spade bits drill holes with rougher sides and are therefore utilized in areas that will be covered.
 For example, when installing electrical conduits or water pipes through walls, these bits are often used because the holes will be covered by far better finishing.

-By Shape & Design
+2. By Shape and Design

 Design is a significant difference between these two bits.

-• Auger bit is a spiral-shaped bit with a threaded tip at the front and two chisels at each tip's end.
+• The Auger bit is a spiral-shaped bit with a threaded tip at the front and two chisels at each tip's end.
 These chisels are liable for shaving the wood.

-• Spade drill bits are flat.
+• Spade bits are flat.
 They need a comfortable design shaped like a spade or paddle with two sharp lips at each end and a pointy non-threaded guidance tip.

-By Use
+3. By Use

 • Auger bits require downward pressure when drilling, making it more comfortable.
 The threaded tip pulls the bit downwards and creates a self-driving mechanism, which will be in no time, even with just the drill's load pushing down.